shape-change/designagent/README.md

 | Pre-plan cuts before the deadline pressure hits | Escape Valve Finder |
 | Check whether your metrics will be gamed | Metric Danger Detector |
 | Choose the right measurement approach | Measurement Mode Selector |

 ---

-## About

-These tools were built by Shape & Change.

-They grew out of a platform I was building and the realisation that giving them away would create more value than putting them behind a paywall.
-Every person who finds them useful is a conversation I'd like to have.

-**[designagent.io](https://designagent.io)** — consulting work and contact

-If you use these tools in your work, I'd genuinely like to hear about it.
-If you find gaps, have suggestions, or want to contribute a tool — open an issue or get in touch directly.

----